hyperledger/besu/docs/Permissions/Permissioning.md

 ## Account Whitelisting

-Account whitelisting is specified by the accounts whitelist in the [`permissions_config.toml`](#permissions-configuration-file) file.
+Account whitelisting is specified by the accounts whitelist in the [permissions configuration file](#permissions-configuration-file).
 A node with account permissions accepts transactions only from accounts in the accounts whitelist.

-!!! example "Accounts Whitelist in `permissons_config.toml`"
+!!! example "Accounts Whitelist in Permissions Configuration File"
     `accounts-whitelist=["0x0000000000000000000000000000000000000009"]`

 Account whitelisting is at the node level.
-That is, each node in the network has a [`permissions_config.toml`](#permissions-configuration-file) file in the [data directory](../Reference/Pantheon-CLI-Syntax.md#data-path) for the node.
+That is, each node in the network has a [permisssions configuration file](#permissions-configuration-file) in the [data directory](../Reference/Pantheon-CLI-Syntax.md#data-path) for the node.

 Transactions are validated against the accounts whitelist at the following points: